eickommanderaeon/EIC-Codex/docs/litepaper.md

-# Energy Intelligence Coin (EIC) Litepaper — Draft
+# Energy Intelligence Coin (EIC) Litepaper — Draft v0.2

 ---

 ##  Vision
 EIC is designed to merge **blockchain**, **artificial intelligence**, and the **Light Grid** into a unified signal of value.

+This is not just a token — it is an evolving system where **conscious interaction** itself generates economic weight.

 ---